Alcohol by volume: Volume change

 Mixing two solutions of alcohol of different strengths usually causes a change in volume.
 Mixing pure water with a solution less than 24% by mass causes a slight increase in total volume, whereas the mixing of two solutions above 24% causes a decrease in volume.
 The phenomenon of volume changes due to mixing dissimilar solutions is called "partial molar volume".
 Water and ethanol are both polar solvents.
 When water is added to ethanol, the smaller water molecules are attracted to the ethanol's hydroxyl group, and each molecule alters the polarity field of the other.
 The attraction allows closer spacing between molecules than is usually found in non-polar mixtures.

-Thus, ABV is not the same as volume fraction expressed as a percentage.
+Thus, alc/vol is not the same as volume fraction expressed as a percentage.
 Volume fraction, which is widely used in chemistry (commonly denoted as v/v), is defined as the volume of a particular component divided by the sum of all components in the mixture when they are measured separately.
-For example, to make 100 ml of 50% ABV ethanol solution, water would be added to 50 ml of ethanol to make up exactly 100 ml.
-Whereas to make a 50% v/v ethanol solution, 50 ml of ethanol and 50 ml of water could be mixed but the resulting volume of solution will measure less than 100 ml due to the change of volume on mixing, and will contain a higher concentration of ethanol.
+For example, to make 100 mL of 50% alc/vol ethanol solution, water would be added to 50 mL of ethanol to make up exactly 100 mL.
+Whereas to make a 50% v/v ethanol solution, 50 mL of ethanol and 50 mL of water could be mixed but the resulting volume of solution will measure less than 100 mL due to the change of volume on mixing, and will contain a higher concentration of ethanol.
 The difference is not large, with the maximum difference being less than 2.5%, and less than 0.5% difference for concentrations under 20%.

 Threshold levels

 Legal thresholds

 Some drinks have requirements of alcoholic content in order to be certified as a certain alcohol brand or label.
-Some alcoholic drinks may be considered legally as non-alcoholic in spite of having relatively high alcohol levels such as in Finland where products under 3 degrees can be sold legally as alcohol-free.
+For example, in the United Kingdom, the United States, Canada and European Union whisky is legally required to be no less than 40% ABV bottled.

-Low-alcohol beers (0.5<) are considered in some countries such as Iran as permitted (or "halal" under Muslim vocabulary) despite alcohol being banned.
+Low-alcohol beers (<0.5) are considered in some countries such as Iran as permitted (halal) despite alcohol being banned.
 However, the level of alcohol-free beers is typically the lowest commercially sold 0.05.